Vino el amor: Production

-The series is an original story by Julio Rojas Gutiérrez, rewriting for Mexican television by Janely Esther Lee Torres and Vanesa Varela Magallón.
-It is directed by Salvador Sánchez and Santiago Barbosa as scene directors and Jorge Amaya and Bernardo Nájera as camera directors.
+Vino el amor is based on the 2014 Chilean telenovela La chúcara, created by Julio Rojas Gutiérrez.
+This adaptation is written by Janely Esther Lee Torres and Vanesa Varela Magallón.
+Salvador Sánchez and Santiago Barbosa served as scene directors, with Jorge Amaya and Bernardo Nájera as camera directors.

 Development

-The development of Vino el amor is based on the Mexican emigration to the United States in search of "the American dream" and how these are humiliated and offended by the police and heartless people.
-Also touched on topics such as bipolarity.
-Much of the production is filmed in the vineyards of Napa and Sonoma, also in San Francisco, California, United States.
-The telenovela also filmed in Mexico City and Tijuana, part of the cast filmed scenes in Foro 14 of Televisa San Ángel.
+The development of Vino el amor focuses on the issues of Mexican emigration to the United States in search of "the American dream" and how these Latinos are being humiliated and offended by police officers and ruthless people.
+It also tackled other topics such as bipolarity.
+Majority of the filming occurred in the vineyards of Napa, Sonoma and San Francisco, California at the United States.
+The telenovela was also filmed in Mexico City and Tijuana, with part of the cast filmed scenes in Foro 14 of Televisa San Ángel.

 Casting

-On May 25, 2016, TVyNovelas Magazine confirmed Gabriel Soto and Irina Baeva as the main protagonists.
-On June 8, 2016, José Alberto Castro confirmed Kimberly Dos Ramos and Christian de la Campa as the main antagonists; both actors had an exclusive contract with Telemundo, and therefore they decided to accept Televisa's job offer.
-The cast also included actors from other personalities such as Juan Vidal and Luciano Zacharski, who had been working for TV Azteca for years.
-On June 30, 2016, Laura Carmine was confirmed to guest star in the first few episodes where she play as the wife of Gabriel Soto's character.
+On May 25, 2016, TVyNovelas Magazine confirmed that Gabriel Soto and Irina Baeva were cast in the lead roles.
+On June 8, 2016, José Alberto Castro confirmed that Kimberly Dos Ramos and Christian de la Campa were cast as the antagonists of the telenovela; both actors had an exclusive contract with Telemundo and therefore they decided to accept Televisa's job offer.
+Luciano Zacharski, who previously worked for TV Azteca for years, and Juan Vidal were also confirmed as part of the cast.
+On June 30, 2016, Laura Carmine was confirmed to guest star in the first few episodes where she played as the wife of Gabriel Soto's character.

-For Kimberly Dos Ramos, this project has made her character be hated, as happened to Marjorie de Sousa's character in the telenovela Amores verdaderos.
-Her character helps a lot in the telenovela to help people who suffer from bipolarity, be able to have a help and confront their situation.
-Dos Ramos stated: "It is gratifying to know that in some way my character can help the relatives of those who suffer from bipolarity and seek solutions."
+For Kimberly Dos Ramos, Vino el amor has made her character to be hated just like Marjorie de Sousa's antagonist role in the telenovela Amores verdaderos (2012).
+The character of Graciela contributed a lot to the telenovela to help people who suffer from bipolarity to confront their situation.
+Dos Ramos stated: "It is gratifying to know that in some way my character can help the relatives of those who suffer from bipolarity seek solutions."
 In late September 2016, Dos Ramos caused controversy in an episode where she was topless, this being an idea of Televisa to be able to increase its ratings in its productions.

 Reception

-In the United States, Vino el amor was very well received by the American public only in its premiere it measured 2,143,000 total viewers, becoming one of the most viewed productions of Univision.
+In the United States, Vino el amor was very well received by the American public only in its premiere that measured 2,143,000 total viewers.
+It was one of the most viewed productions of Univision.